 The Asura Archetype – Shadow of the Personal Will

-It is worth noting that Māra, the ‘Devil’ of Buddhist tradition – was an asura.
+It is worth noting that Māra, the ‘Devil’ of Buddhist tradition, and mythic antagonist of the Buddha when he was on the threshold of Enlightenment – was an asura.
 The asura archetype is a personification of the ‘power mode’ in human behaviour.
 The Buddhist tradition does not point to a substantial metaphysical ‘evil’ such as we see in Christianity.
 It prefers to talk of the failure of our mindfulness or our ethics; of our failure to value others; and of our lack of empathy and compassion for others.
 If we are to have a clearer understanding of why we fail so consistently, it would help if we acknowledged that the image of the asura is actually one of the wisest and most eloquent archetypal images of evil in the whole of human culture.
 Indeed, I regard it as a something of a failure on the part of the Buddhist tradition, that even with its great popularity in the modern world, it has not been able to bring this important archetype into the collective consciousness of humanity.
 Nowhere in the domains of sociology, social psychology, politics, economics, international relations, and war, where its destructive impact is so clearly seen, is there any cultural awareness that this extremely negative archetypal principle is at work.

 If we are not aware of our myths, and of the dangers that they show us, we can end up enacting those myths in our lives.
 Those who live by the Hero myth are in danger of meeting the metaphorical fate of the mythic heroes.
-If our advocacy of the a Heroic attitude is actually expressing an unconscious devotion to the asura archetype, this can have the effect of reducing Buddhist practice to a feat of physical and mental endurance in which, to use a mythic metaphor, many of the tradition’s would-be heroes are destined to end up turned to stone in the lair of the Gorgon Medusa.
-Medusa, the female adversary of the hero Perseus, is a powerful symbol of the paralysing power of the Unconscious – the complementary forces in the psyche that become more and more oppositional as the hero strives to expand egoic consciousness without turning towards the Transcendental for help.
+If our advocacy of the Heroic attitude is actually expressing an unconscious devotion to the asura archetype, this can have the effect of reducing Buddhist practice to a battle, and to a feat of physical and mental endurance.
+To use another mythic metaphor, many of the Buddhist tradition’s would-be heroes are destined to end up turned to stone in the lair of the Gorgon Medusa.
+Medusa, the female adversary of the hero Perseus, is a powerful symbol of the paralysing power of the Unconscious.
+This image tells us that there are complementary forces in the psyche, which, if we fail to find a way to turn towards them, can become more and more oppositional and negative, as the Hero strives to expand the power and consciousness of the egoic mind.

 One of the Five Wisdoms represented in the Buddhist mandalas, the Mirror-Like Wisdom is said to arise with recognition of the ’emptiness’ of the rūpa skandha – the rūpa skandha being the concretising, form-creating, conceptualising, and objectifying function of the mind.
 By giving us the capacity to use the thinking mind without identifying with it, the Mirror-Like Wisdom gives us a penetrating psychological intelligence and creativity, which eradicates the klesha of dvesha, (the hatred, judgement, condemnation, and projection, associated with the Hell Realms) and brings an experience of what we may call Being – great mental stillness, calm and equanimity.